ceph/ceph/doc/rados/operations/crush-map.rst

 Creating a compat weight set
 ----------------------------

-.. note: This step is normally done automatically by the ``balancer`` module when enabled.
+.. note:: Normally this action is done automatically if needed by the ``balancer`` module (provided that the module is enabled).

-To create a *compat* weight set:
+To create a *compat* weight set, run the following command:

 .. prompt:: bash $

    ceph osd crush weight-set create-compat

-Weights for the compat weight set can be adjusted with:
+To adjust the weights of the compat weight set, run a command of the following
+form:

 .. prompt:: bash $

    ceph osd crush weight-set reweight-compat {name} {weight}

-The compat weight set can be destroyed with:
+To destroy the compat weight set, run the following command:

 .. prompt:: bash $